ha1tch/tosid-go/docs/tosid-kmac-enabled-AI-AXI-AAI.md

 }

 // Key questions:
-// - What capabilities emerge from networks of interacting ASI systems?
+// - What capabilities emerge from networks of interacting AXI systems?
 // - How to predict and control emergent behaviors?
 // - What are the long-term implications of recursive self-improvement?
 ```